golang-cafe/job-board/README.md

 ### Local Development Mode - Setup Guide

-It's possible to setup a blank instance of Golang Cafe locally.
+It's possible to setup a blank instance of this job board locally.
 This is a local development mode and it's different from the way the app runs in production.
 In this scenario the app runs on a minimal database containing mock data.
 The app has reduced functionality when ran in local development mode.
 It's not possible to send emails or connect to third party services, like Twitter, Telegram and FX APIs.
 It's still possible to run and test the app but with limited functionality.

 **Requirements**